Law Student Writing Competition 2016

 Articles will be judged by a panel of PLF staff and principal attorneys.

-A winning article will be:
+A winning essay will be:

 - Adequately researched and properly supported by citations.